thingwave/ahctl/README.md

 This command tries to get the "Got it!" response from the Orchestrator's /echo endpoint.
 The address of the Orchestrator is automatically queried from the ServiceRegistry.

+#### list-orchestration-rules
+This command fetches all orchestration rules from the Orchetsration system.
+The address of the Orchestrator is automatically queried from the ServiceRegistry.

 #### au-echo
 This command tries to get the "Got it!" response from the Authorization system's /echo endpoint.
 The address of the Authorization system is automatically queried from the ServiceRegistry.